A SHORT HISTORY OF CAMBODIA

 From the middle of the 17th century the power of Vietnam grew.
 In the early 17th century the Cambodians controlled parts of what is now South Vietnam.
 They held a port called Prey Nokor.
 (Later it was renamed Saigon).
 In the late 17th century Prey Nokor fell under Vietnamese rule.

-During the 18th century Cambodia found itself squeezed between two powerful neighbours, Thailand and Vietnam.
+During the 18th century Cambodia found itself squeezed between two powerful neighbors, Thailand and Vietnam.
 The Thais invaded Cambodia several times in the 18th century and in 1772 they destroyed Phnom Phen.
 In the last years of the 18th century the Vietnamese also invaded Cambodia.
 The Cambodian king was forced to look to the Thais for protection.
 In return Thailand took north-west Cambodia.

 CAMBODIA IN THE 19th CENTURY